Jack Up The Summer Festival

-Jack Up The Summer is a music festival which takes place annually in Newport on the Isle of Wight, England.
+Jack Up The Summer is a music festival that takes place annually in Newport on the Isle of Wight, England.
 The festival was first held in August 2013 and helps fundraise for a range of local charities and good causes.
 Originally called "Jack Up The 80s", the festival showcases bands and solo artists that had success in the 1980s.
-In 2019 the name was changed to allow for a greater variety of acts, with household name artists from the 1990s and occasionally 2000s added to the expanding line-up.
+In 2019 the name was changed to allow for a greater variety of acts, with household name artists from the 1990s and occasionally 2000s added to the expanded line-up.

-As well as music, the site also features a vintage funfair, kids workshops and attractions, local caterers and trade stalls.
-In-keeping with Now That’s What I Call Music! a series of compilation albums launched in the 1980s featuring a range of popular recording artists, each festival year is awarded a consecutive volume number.
+As well as music, the site features a vintage funfair, kids workshops and attractions, local caterers and trade stalls.
+In keeping with Now That's What I Call Music!, a series of compilation albums launched in the 1980s featuring a range of popular recording artists, each festival year is awarded a consecutive volume number.

-Jack Up The 80s vol1 2013
+Jack Up The 80s vol 1 2013

+The first Jack Up festival was held on 10 and 11 August 2013 on the same site as the Isle of Wight Garlic Festival in Newchurch.
+The event was held to celebrate 25 years of Wight Crystal water, an Isle of Wight charity selling spring water products, flavours and water coolers, to raise money to fund care services, employment and life-enhancing opportunities for people with a range of disabilities.